lhbeem/data_utils/tpro/README.md

 ```

 ### list_project.py
 Lists all the PSTs for a given project and all the sets the were used.
-Looks in both $WAIS and $CHA and generates separate lists for each
+Looks in both $WAIS and $CHA and generates separate lists for each.
+The code looks at what pik1 files exists.

 ```
 usage: list_project.py [-h] [-xped] proj